- D+7 495 604 4094

 Partners (formerly known as Yanagida & Nomura), a Japanese law firm in

 Yuko Inui, a senior associate in Orrick's Tokyo office, is a member of the Energy and Infrastructure Group.
 Her practice focuses on renewable energy projects, real estate transactions and environmental conservation.

 Before joining Orrick, Ms. Inui was an associate at the Tokyo office of Atsumi & Partners until 2006.
 Previously, she worked in the Malaysian office of BirdLife International, an international environmental NGO.
 From 2001 to 2003, Ms. Inui worked at the Japan Bank for International Cooperation (JBIC), where she was involved in environmental and social compliance matters with relation to yen-denominated loan projects.

 Ms. Inui is a member of the environmental preservation committees of the Japan Federation of Bar Associations.

-Francesca Isgrò, an Of Counsel in the Rome office, is a member of the Structured Finance Group.
+Francesca Isgrò, a Partner in the Rome office, is a member of the Structured Finance Group.
 Francesca has extensive experience in administrative law, with a special focus on public contract work, tenders, supplies and services, and assistance and consulting in the event of litigation.

 Throughout her career, Francesca has focused on administrative and public law.
 Parallel to her advisory work, she has been involved in litigation before both the administrative law and civil courts.